GoodPie/rails-active-mcp/README.md

 This will:

 - Create an initializer with configuration options
-- Mount the ActionMCP engine at `/mcp`
+- Mount the custom MCP server at `/mcp`
-- Create MCP tools in `app/mcp/tools/`
-- Create a `mcp.ru` server file
+- Create a `mcp.ru` server file for standalone usage
 - Set up audit logging

 ## Configuration